 ✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation Apply Now

-With most banks, NBFCs and other financial institutions providing attractive gold loan interest rates, it is easy to leverage this asset.
-While you can look out for various forms of gold investment such as jewellery, bars or biscuits, investing in gold schemes is also a preferred choice.
+While you can invest in various forms of gold, such as jewellery, bars, or biscuits, investing in gold schemes is also a preferred choice.

-Read on to know more about these gold schemes and the essential guidelines associated with these schemes, as directed by the Reserve Bank of India.
+Read on to learn more about them and the gold schemes guidelines by the RBI.

 Sovereign Gold Bond (SGB)